justinmillar/bma-malaria/README.md

 ## Output files

-Running `runAnalysis()` will retain intermediate during the cleaning/creating and formatting steps, as well as the main outputs from the Gibbs sampler: `gibbs_betas.csv` and `gibbs_others.csv`.
+Running `runAnalysis()` will retain intermediate files during the cleaning/creating and formatting steps, as well as the main outputs from the Gibbs sampler: `gibbs_betas.csv` and `gibbs_others.csv`.